jociet101/playmate-capstone/README.md

 * [ ] User can create account and log in
 * [ ] User can customize their profile
-* [ ] User can set their origin location on map
+* [ ] User can see own sessions on a calendar
-* [ ] User can see sessions on a calendar
+* [ ] User can explore nearby sessions on a map
 * [ ] User can search for sessions based on filters they set
 * [ ] User can add themself to an existing session after search
+* [ ] User can remove themself from a session
 * [ ] User can create session if no existing ones match their liking
-* [ ] User can search for sports facility in map view for create session feature
+* [ ] User can search for location on map to set their session location
-* [ ] User can add friends and view their profiles
+* [ ] User can send and approve or deny friend requests
+* [ ] User can remove friend

 **Optional Nice-to-have Stories**

+* [ ] User can edit their profile
-* [ ] User will be notified of upcoming sessions in advance, according to their preference
+* [ ] User will be notified of upcoming sessions through iOS notifications
-* [ ] User can delete or remove themselves from sessions
+* [ ] User can open session location in Apple or Google maps
-* [ ] User can message their friends and session groups
+* [ ] User can invite friends to a session they are already in
+* [ ] User can delete a session they created
-* [ ] User can post to a feed about their past sessions
+* [ ] User can take preferences quiz to get better suggestions
-* [ ] User will be automatically reccommended sessions based on their past activity
+* [ ] User will be suggested sessions based on an AI heuristic

 ### 2. Screen Archetypes